| |

 Guangbao and Meng jinyi and sought compromise between the opposite

 styles of the two masters.
-If Gao jianfu, Gao Qifeng and Chen Shuren
+If Gao jianfu, Gao Qifeng and Chen Shuren were

-Song Guangbao and Mengjinyi were the forerunners.
+Guangbao and Mengjinyi were the forerunners.

 Both Song and Meng were not natives of Guang- dong.
 Song Guangbao,